Exploring digital systems from a humanistic perspective

 Full professor of Interaction Design at Aarhus University.

-Founder and co-director of the Centre for Digital Creativity
+Founder and co-director of the Centre for Digital Creativity.

-Currently principal investigator of the projects
+Currently principal investigator of the projects CoCreate, PLACED, Creative Tools, and Reinvent.

 My profiles elsewhere: Aarhus University | Google Scholar | Twitter | Linkedin